 There are also some counted cross stitch kits on 14-count plastic canvas.

-We are carrying several stamped projects, two of which might be appropriate for a young stitcher with some experience.
+We are carrying several stamped projects, some of which might be appropriate for a young stitcher with some experience.

 The main idea is to get the children started and encourage their creativity.
 It will be fun for them to look back at their first projects.

 We hope this guide makes your stitching easier and more enjoyable!

 For those interested in using this article or others published by Nordic Needle, Inc., please use this copy when referencing the information: